-It’s an all too common scenario.
-You and your boys (or gals) go out for a few drinks on a Saturday night.
-One drink turns to two, then three, and somewhere — probably in between the four shots of horrendous well whiskey and your oh-so-fantastic karaoke rendition of Jewel’s You Were Meant for Me — you go from a seemingly casual night out to completely painting the town red.
-Your iPhone, the essential piece of tech that’s basically become an extension of you, disappears somewhere without a trace.
+It’s a scenario that’s all too common.
+You and your friends go out for a few drinks on a Saturday night.
+One drink turns to two, then three, and somewhere — probably in between the four shots of horrendous well whiskey and your oh-so-fantastic karaoke rendition of Escape’s Don’t Stop Believin’ — you go from a casual night out to painting the town red.
+Along the way, your iPhone, the essential piece of tech that’s basically become an extension of you, disappears without a trace.

 Fortunately, Apple is hip to this sort of thing.
-The Cupertino-based company has conveniently been offering the Find my iPhone feature and accompanying mobile app since June 2010, allowing users to remotely locate, lock, or wipe their iPhone using iCloud or another iOS device.
-Using Find my iPhone is simple, requiring little more than the initial setup and activation, and can really save you should you discover your precious device is nowhere to be found.
+The Cupertino, California-based company has conveniently been offering the Find My iPhone feature and accompanying mobile app since 2010, allowing you to remotely locate, lock, or wipe your iPhone using iCloud or another iOS device.
+Using Find My iPhone is simple, requiring little more than the initial setup and activation, and can really save you should you discover that your precious device is nowhere to be found.
 The software even works on other devices including your iPad, iPod Touch, and even your Mac.
-It won’t prevent you from losing your phone, but it may help you find it so long as you active the feature prior to losing your device.
-Now, just make sure to check the crevices of your couch one last time…
+It won’t prevent you from losing your phone, but it may help you find it so long as you activate the feature prior to losing your device.

 Step 1: Check the requirements

-Although optimized for the iPhone 6 and 6 Plus, Find my iPhone is available on all devices equipped with iOS 5 or later.
-The utility is completely free and compatible beginning with the iPhone 3GS, third-generation iPod Touch, iPad, iPad Mini, and all the latest versions thereof.
-A valid iCloud account is also required and devices that lack network coverage must be connected to a registered Wi-Fi network to be located.
+Find My iPhone is available on all devices equipped with iOS 5 or later.
+It’s completely free and compatible with the iPhone 3GS, third-generation iPod Touch, iPad, iPad Mini, and all the later versions of each.
+A valid iCloud account is also required and devices without cellular data must be connected to a registered Wi-Fi network to be located.

-Fortunately, Find My iPhone does more than just allow you to track your iPhone in a pinch.
-The feature also enables Activation Lock as of iOS 7 and later, which securely stores your Apple ID in Apple’s activation servers and automatically links to your device.
-Said feature then requires your password be entered before anyone can turn off Find My iPhone, erase your device, or reactivate it.
+Find My iPhone does more than just allow you to track your iPhone in a pinch.
+The feature also enables Activation Lock, which securely stores your Apple ID on Apple’s activation servers and automatically links to your device.
+Your password must be entered before anyone can turn off Find My iPhone, erase your device, or reactivate it.
 It requires no action on your part and serves as yet another security measure designed to prevent theft and unauthorized use of your phone.

 Step 4: Lose your iOS device

-Obviously, this doesn’t come highly recommended, but finding your iOS device once lost is likely the reason you chose to use the app in the first place.
+Obviously, this isn’t recommended, but finding your iOS device once lost is likely the reason you chose to use the app in the first place.

 Step 5: Locate your iOS device

-Once lost, you can either use another iOS device or your iCloud account via the Web to locate your lost or stolen device.
-Keep in mind it’s not possible to locate the device if didn’t activate the Find my iPhone function before losing your device.
+Once lost, you can either use another iOS device or access your iCloud account on the web to locate your lost or stolen iPhone.
+Again, keep in mind that it’s not possible to locate the device if you didn’t activate the Find my iPhone function before losing it.

 Using another iOS device

-Tap the Find my iPhone icon from the home screen (the icon resembles a old-school radar display), enter your iCloud login credentials in the appropriate fields, and tap the blue Go option located in the pop-up window.
-Once logged in, select the lost or stolen device from the list of devices setup with Find my iPhone to view the device’s location.
+Open Find my iPhone as described in step 2 (the icon resembles an old-school radar display), then enter your iCloud login credentials in the appropriate fields.
+Once logged in, select the lost or stolen device from the list of devices set up with Find my iPhone to view the device’s location.

 Open your favorite browser and navigate to the iCloud homepage before signing in with your Apple ID and password.
-Afterword, click the large Find My iPhone icon, click All Devices at the top of the window, and select the lost or stolen device from a the resulting list of activated devices.
+Than click the large Find My iPhone icon, select All Devices at the top of the window, and select the lost or stolen device from the resulting list of activated devices.

-Additional options for remotely wiping the phone and forcing it to play a sound should appear in the upper-right corner, along with a intuitive Lost Mode button that provides options for locking the device with a four-digit passcode and displaying a contact phone number of your own choosing directly on the lock screen.
+Additional options for remotely wiping the phone and causing it to play a sound should appear in the upper-right corner, along with an intuitive Lost Mode button that provides options for locking the device with a four-digit passcode and displaying a contact phone number of your own choosing directly on the lock screen.

 Step 6: Take action

-Once you locate your iPhone or iOS device, use one of Find my iPhone’s built-in functions to help recover the device.
-Tap the gray Play Sound button featuring the speaker to force the your phone to play a high-pitched ping continuously for two minutes or tap the gray Erase iPhone button followed by the Erase iPhone confirmation to completely wipe your device of all content and user settings.
+Once you locate your iPhone or iOS device, use one of Find My iPhone’s built-in functions to help recover the device.
+Tap the gray Play Sound button featuring the speaker to have your phone play a high-pitched ping continuously for two minutes, or tap the gray Erase iPhone button followed by the Erase iPhone confirmation to completely wipe your device of all content and settings.

-There’s no guarantee the ringing, erasing, or messaging will help you get your device back — regardless if you know it’s precise whereabouts.
-Rather than confront the potential thief yourself, it may be wise to contact your service provider and the police, informing them of the situation and your intentions to recover the device.
-You never know when things might escalate like they did in San Francisco back 2012.
+There’s no guarantee the ringing, erasing, or messaging will help you get your device back — regardless of whether you know its precise whereabouts.
+And if it has been stolen, rather than confront the potential thief yourself, it’s wise to contact your service provider and the police, informing them of the situation and your intentions to recover the device.
+You never know when things might escalate like they did in San Francisco in 2012.